Thursday, August 15, 2019

 'Who else will care for us in our old age?
 Who will run the farm and keep your grandfather's dream alive?' " When Amal states that she or Seema can do this her mother responds that when she marries she will belong to her husband's family, that this is how the world works.
 It is a phrase that Amal will hear repeatedly but one which she eventually decides to tackle head on.

-Aisha Saeed tackles all of these issues with sensitivity and in a way that is not judgemental but which encourages young readers to critically consider them.
-Through the character of Amal she expresses how girls might feel about being denied school or the choice to ride a bike.
+Aisha Saeed tackles all of these issues with sensitivity and in a way that is not judgmental but which encourages young readers to critically consider them.
+Through the character of Amal, she expresses how girls might feel about being denied school or the choice to ride a bike.
 The author portrays girls in countries like Pakistan as having the same dreams as girls everywhere, only to see them frustrated by restrictive cultural views.
-When Amal confronts her mother about the preference for boys, her mother's reply resonates with resignation and acceptance.She tells Amal, "I wish it wasn't this way, but this is how the world works."
+When Amal confronts her mother about the preference for boys, her mother's reply resonates with resignation and acceptance.
+She tells Amal, "I wish it wasn't this way, but this is how the world works."

 Saeed has crafted a determined, courageous heroine in Amal, who grasps the opportunity to bring down the family in control of her village.
 Forced into indentured servitude to the Khan family, Amal sees her entire life upended.
 Although she it treated well by Jawad's mother, Nasreen Baji, she is unable to continue her education and is separated from her family.
 She discovers what her father and mother have always told her, that "life isn't fair".
 Despite being well treated, Amal never gives up on her own dream but she is motivated to try to bring down the Khan family when she sees how much harm they are doing and how families she knows are suffering.
-She has no idea if her efforts will be successful, but seeing how many people the Khan family has hurt, she decides to act.
+She has no idea if her efforts will be successful, but seeing how many people the Khan family have hurt, she decides to act.
 "If everyone decided nothing could change, nothing ever would."

 This is the important message Saeed has for young girls today; you can make changes that will make life better for girls in countries like Pakistan or anywhere.
 In contrast to her mother who has accepted things they way they are, Amal takes the risk to change something.
 She is inspired by a teacher at the literacy center who tells her about how he comes from a family of lawyers and the expectation was that he too would be one.
 But he found a way to achieve his dream.
 Asif tells her, "I'm the first one to be a teacher in my family.
 No one supported me, but I did it because this is what I always wanted to do.
 If I thought nothing would change, nothing ever would."
-When Amal, Nabila and Bilal find the evidence they need against Jawad, Bilal admonishes Nabila telling her knowing will not change anything.
-But Amal thinks differently.
-"There is was again.
-Nothing would change.
-This family was so powerful, there was no use in trying to fight them.
-But..."Just because something seems impossible, does that mean we don't try?"
-I asked."
-Amal's big risk plays out into a big change for her village.

-Amal Unbound with it's beautiful cover is a must read for young and older readers alike.
+Amal Unbound with its beautiful cover is a must read for young and older readers alike.
 The cover's artwork features a thorny vine wrapped around a girl's wrists that are decorated with mehndi.
 The beautiful mehndi designs, signify the beauty of South Asian culture, while the vines show that this beauty is often covered by the thorny, binding restrictions of that same culture towards young women.

 Book Details: